Human Trafficking Crimes in Phoenix

 - In Arizona, the presumptive term for class 4 felonies is 2.5 years in prison, and the aggravated term is 3.75 years in prison, as well as up to $150,000 in fines per charge plus any other criminal or civil financial liabilities you may incur

 However, the specific charges you will face for your purported involvement in human trafficking depend entirely upon what kind of trafficking you are accused of partaking in.
 For example:

 - Unlawfully obtaining labor or services is a class 4 felony

 - Trafficking forced labor or services is a class 2 felony

 - Sex trafficking is a class 2 felony

 If other crimes are involved with human trafficking, such as drug trafficking, or sexual assault or molestation of a minor sex crimes, then you can face additional felony charges relating to those crimes in conjunction with human trafficking charges.
 This means:

 - Prison sentences can vary greatly, from many years to many decades depending on the specifics of the case

 - Fines can be up to millions of dollars, not counting civil liabilities and judgments you may incur if you are found guilty

 The extremely serious nature of human trafficking charges requires an aggressive, knowledgeable defense attorney who will represent you during this most trying time.
 Phoenix Criminal Attorney provides our clients with focused legal assistance for human trafficking charges of all severities.
 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you have been arrested and charged with any type of human trafficking crime in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you have been arrested and charged with any type of human trafficking crime in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.